Christians Must Show Love And Compassion; And Speak Out For Refugees In The United States

 Or are some Christians supportive of the ban and wall because they think these will protect or boost material wealth?
 Here too the Lord tells us how Christians should live:

 “Do not make loving money the pattern of your life; be content in your present circumstances, because God has said, “Never will I leave you; never will I forsake you.”
 (Greek paraphrase of Hebrews 13:5)

-You as an individual, or in a group can work through trustworthy church leaders, who can influence the political leaders, including those Christians and are themselves among the lawmakers.
+You as an individual, or in a group can work through trustworthy church leaders, who can influence the political leaders, including those Christians who are themselves among the lawmakers.
 We must heed our Lord’s declaration on exactly this issue, described in Matthew 25:31-46 where Jesus clearly warns against ignoring or neglecting to help people in need, including immigrants.

 The following is a commentary on that passage, which I read on the TODAY, daily devotional website (https://today.reframemedia.com/) for February 27 2017: